Bookmark the New Website www.ochlsouthhoa.com

 Please refer to the Play Equipment and Game Courts section of the ARC Design Guidelines for more details.

-Please contact Mukilteo Police Department for street parking related concerns (see contact info listed on the RESOURCES page).
+Please contact the Mukilteo Police Department for concerns related to street parking (see contact information listed on the RESOURCES page).

 Damaged street signs - City of Mukilteo Public Works (website link)